Angry students are likely to repress their feelings or act out, but there is another option.

 Richard P. Fitzgibbons, Robert Enright, & Thomas F. O'Brien.
 "Learning to Forgive."
 American School Board Journal (July 2004): 24-26.

 Rick Fitzgibbons is the director of the Institute for Marital Healing outside Philadelphia.
 He is the author of Habits for a Healthy Marriage: A Handbook for Catholic Couples and coauthor of Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope with Dr. Robert D. Enright.
-APA Books also offers a DVD on forgiveness by him and Dr. Enright.
 Dr. Fitzgibbons has served as an adjunct professor at the Pontifical John Paul II Institute for Studies on Marriage and Family at Catholic University and has been a consultant to the Congregation for the Clergy at the Vatican.
 He has authored a number of articles on gender dysphoria.
 His websites are maritalhealing.com and childhealing.com.

 Robert Enright (forgive@sbcglobalnet) is a professor of educational psychology at the University of Wisconsin and the author of more than 80 publications including Forgiveness Is a Choice: A Step-By-Step Process for Resolving Anger and Restoring Hope.Copyright © 2004 firstname.lastname@example.org